vrtdev/solidserverrest/README.md

 * ***Free software***: BSD2 License

-This 'SOLIDserverRest' is compatible with [SOLIDserver](https://www.efficientip.com/products/solidserver/) version 6.0.1P3 and higher.
+This 'SOLIDserverRest' is compatible with [SOLIDserver](https://www.efficientip.com/products/solidserver/) version 7 and ownward.

 # Install
 Install 'SOLIDserverRest' using pip in your virtualenv: